 Steps to Respect

-After Spring Break - I get to go into all 5th grade classrooms and teach five bully prevention lessons!
+During October and November - I will go into each 5th grade classroom and teach five bully prevention lessons!

 Bullying is UNFAIR and ONE-SIDED.